PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/3d_bev_detection.en.md

 ### 4.1 Model Fine-Tuning

-Refer to the [Custom Development](https://paddlepaddle.github.io/PaddleX/latest/en/module_usage/tutorials/cv_modules/3d_bev_detection.html#四二次开发) section in the [3D Multi-modal Fusion Detection Module Development Tutorial](https://paddlepaddle.github.io/PaddleX/latest/en/module_usage/tutorials/cv_modules/3d_bev_detection.html) and use your private dataset to fine-tune the model.
+Refer to the <b>Custom Development</b> section in the [3D Multi-modal Fusion Detection Module Development Tutorial](https://paddlepaddle.github.io/PaddleX/latest/en/module_usage/tutorials/cv_modules/3d_bev_detection.html) and use your private dataset to fine-tune the model.

 ### 4.2 Model Application
 After completing fine-tuning training using your private dataset, you will obtain local model weight files.